Airport Planning and Operations

 In a nutshell

-The aviation industry is facing unprecedented challenges, not least the need to develop more sustainable practices.
-Prepare for a career where you can lead this change with our new Sustainable Air Transport Operations and Planning postgraduate degree.
+The COVID-19 pandemic has left aviation facing unprecedented challenges, not least the need to develop more sustainable practices in the recovery.
+Prepare for a career where you can lead this change with our MSc Sustainable Air Transport Operations and Planning postgraduate degree.

-- Build analytical skills and practical techniques needed to identify challenges and find solutions to facilitate sustainable growth of air transport based on environmental, economic and social pillars
+- Learn to identify challenges and find solutions to facilitate sustainable growth of air transport using environmental, economic and social frameworks

-- Improve your skills in research, critical thinking, problem-solving, communication and time management
+- Improve your skills and competence in delivering research, critical thinking, problem-solving, communication and time management

-- Benefit from expert teaching staff with extensive experience and connections within the aviation industry
+- Develop your knowledge and and skills alongside expert teaching staff with extensive experience and connections within the aviation industry

 This is for you if...

-you are an industry professional looking to enhance your existing skills for career progression or diversification
+you are an industry professional looking to enhance your existing skills to facilitate career progression or diversification

-you are interested in learning more about air transport sustainability for research or consultancy purposes
+you are a graduate or professional interested in learning more about air transport sustainability for research or consultancy purposes

 All about the course

-This course curriculum explores sustainable air transport operations and planning from a broad perspective of economic and societal challenges and opportunities.
-Topics covered include airline/airport operations and planning, the future of urban air mobility, environmental challenges, such as reduction of emissions and noise.
-The ERAU module gives you a further opportunity to tailor the course content to reflect your particular interests or future career aspirations.
+Our course explores sustainable air transport operations and planning from a broad perspective of economic and societal challenges and opportunities.
+Current course topics include airline/airport operations and planning, the future of urban air mobility, cyber security and environmental challenges, such as reduction of emissions and noise.

 This module covers a broad range of areas of sustainable airport operations and planning, including: